Have you ever taken a moment to look at and assess your own treatment and evaluation techniques?

 How often are we completing the same clinical swallowing evaluation without modifying the technique?
 We often do the same oral motor assessment and watch the patient eat.
 We don’t always assess using measurable techniques such as peak flow, lingual measurements from Lazarus, or even a cranial nerve exam.

 Perhaps we are not providing enough education to other medical professionals to actually understand what we’re doing.
 Somewhere along the line we have educated physicians and nurses that we complete a modified barium swallow study to rule out or confirm aspiration or penetration.
-They often don’t realize the extent of our assessment and how we are assessing anatomy and physiology including tech Meeks to change both to increase efficiency of the swallow.
+They often don’t realize the extent of our assessment and how we are assessing anatomy and physiology including techniques to change both to increase efficiency of the swallow.

 - Stop “watching” patients in the dining room.

-In her evaluation and treatment book Dr. Logan wrote that therapy should be separate from the dining room.
+In her evaluation and treatment book Dr. Logemann wrote that therapy should be separate from the dining room.
 That we should not be sitting with the patient at the table watching them eat and then billing for therapy.

 - No talking (chit chat)